SALE PRICE: U.S. $9.95 Tomas Tranströmer

 |

 Translators Michael McGriff and Mikaela Grassl live in Salt Lake City, Utah.
-Co-founder of Tavern Books, McGriff is the author of Dismantling the Hills, To Build My Shadow a Fire, and a forthcoming volume of poetry, The Sequence of the Night.
-A native of Sunne, Sweden, Grassl is a graduate of the Torsby Ski Academy (Sweden) and the University of Utah, where she was a three-time All-American alpine ski racer.
+Cofounder of Tavern Books, McGriff is the author of Dismantling the Hills, To Build My Shadow a Fire, and The Sequence of the Night.
+A native of Sunne, Sweden, Grassl is a graduate of the Torsby Ski Academy (Sweden) and the University of Utah, where she was a three-time, All-American, alpine, ski racer.

 |